Joel-Butler/zoinks-x4mods/zoinks-captain-shuffle/Readme.md

 First release (0.2)

 ## Known issues
-A ship that is full with unassigned crew may fail to correctly assign a captain as expected.
+* A ship that is full with unassigned crew may fail to correctly assign a captain as expected.
 As this is not a breaking issue I'm hoping to resolve this in a later release.
+* Translations from english are machine driven and probably not great.

 ## Mod Overview